JsonLee12138/frontend-factory/packages/utils/docs/tree/README.en.md

 1. **treeBind**: Binds a flat array of objects into a tree structure based on parent-child relationships.
 2. **treeOmit**: Omits specified keys from a tree-structured array of objects and returns a new tree without those keys.
+3. **treeFlatten**: Flattens a tree structure into a one-dimensional array.

 ### treeBind